data-space/r-scrapers/README.md

 # Objective

 The objective of this project is to learn different web-scraping techniques using R software.
 This project will focus on scraping data from the web into a csv file, and cleaning the data until it is usable for analyses.

-Note: Proficient programming skills in R software is expected.

 ## Topics will include: